 (1920-2010) US editor, bibliographer and critic who for many years remained best known as the compiler of The Checklist of Fantastic Literature: A Bibliography of Fantasy, Weird and Science Fiction Books Published in the English Language (1948; rev vt The Checklist of Science-Fiction and Supernatural Fiction 1978), which Shasta Publishers was founded to produce.
-The Checklist, which lists 5000 books from the period 1800-1948, soon became recognized as a cornerstone of modern sf Bibliography, more conspicuously perhaps than the first version of Donald H Tuck's similar enterprise, A Handbook of Science Fiction and Fantasy (1954), which was self-published and not well distributed, though unlike Bleiler's Checklist it was annotated.
+The Checklist, which lists 5000 books from the period 1800-1948, soon became recognized as a cornerstone of modern sf Bibliography, more conspicuously perhaps than the first version of Donald H Tuck's similar enterprise, A Handbook of Science Fiction and Fantasy (1954), which was self-published and not well distributed, though unlike Bleiler's Checklist Tuck's was annotated.
 In 1948, Bleiler, like Tuck a few years later, had initially not only to list sf and other fantastic titles accurately, but also to try to determine the range of texts which could be so designated.
-That task has extended into the twenty-first century, and other non-annotated bibliographies – such as R Reginald's Science Fiction and Fantasy Literature (1979), which lists over 15,000 titles from 1700 to 1974 – have hugely expanded on Bleiler's initial coverage of the field.
+That task has extended into the twenty-first century, and other non-annotated bibliographies – beginning with R Reginald's Science Fiction and Fantasy Literature (1979), which lists over 15,000 titles from 1700 to 1974 – hugely expanded on Bleiler's initial coverage of the field; these paper bibliographies have been superseded by the Internet Speculative Fiction Database, which contains their thousands of titles within its hugely expanded remit, and which would have been far more difficult to institute without Bleiler's (and his colleagues') long labours.

 In collaboration with T E Dikty, Bleiler began to produce in the late 1940s the first sf series of best-of-the-year Anthologies, the Best Science Fiction Stories sequence beginning with The Best Science Fiction Stories, 1949 (anth 1949) and ending with The Best Science Fiction Stories, 1954 (anth 1954; cut vt The Best Science Fiction Stories, Fifth Series 1956).
 A second series, the Year's Best Science Fiction Novels, presented a selection of longer stories, beginning with Year's Best Science Fiction Novels, 1952 (anth 1952; cut vt Year's Best Science Fiction Novels 1953) and ending with Year's Best Science Fiction Novels, 1954 (anth 1954; cut vt Year's Best Science Fiction Novels, Second Series 1955).
 They have had several successors.